Vtheonly/Obsidian_Notes/Backend/Networking And Protocols/Chapter 1 - Introduction & Foundational Concepts/06 - Network Switch.md

 ## How a Switch Works

-A switch is an intelligent device that combines the multi-port design of a [[Network Hub]] with the learning capability of a [[Network Bridge]], but on a per-port basis.
+A switch is an intelligent device that combines the multi-port design of a [[04 - Network Hub|Network Hub]] with the learning capability of a [[05 - Network Bridge|Network Bridge]], but on a per-port basis.

 1. It learns the unique **MAC (Media Access Control) address** of every device connected to each of its ports.
 2. This information is stored in a **MAC address table**.